noaione/tosho-mango/README.md

 ## Acknowledgements

-- `neckothy`, provided some help and info for KMKC.
+- `neckothy`, provided some help and info for KM.
+- Tachiyomi team, general idea on how to descramble SJ image.
 - myself, created this from scratch

 ### Legacy Python Code